williamouyang/okta.github.io/_source/docs/api/resources/users.md

 #### Set Recovery Question & Answer
 {:.api .api-operation}

-This is an administrative operation and does not validate existing user credentials.
-See [Change Recovery Question](#change-recovery-question) for an operation that requires validation
+This is an administrative operation and doesn't validate existing user credentials.
+See [Change Recovery Question](#change-recovery-question) for an operation that requires validation.

 ##### Request Example
 {:.api .api-request .api-request-example}